-We have listed some of the most frequently asked questions raised by prospective purchasers prior to bidding for a property at auction:
+We have listed some of the most frequently asked questions raised by prospective buyers prior to bidding for a property at Auction

 How do I view the property I am interested in?